MatrixManAtYrService/htty/README.md

 ### Example

 By default, the [sl](https://linuxcommandlibrary.com/man/sl) command provides your terminal with an animated ascii train.
-Let's run it with `htty` to instead run it with a headless terminal.
+Let's give it a headless terminal instead by using `htty`.

 ![animated ascii-art train](example.svg)